melikemetee/RAG-DOCUMENT-QA1/README.md

 ### 1. Document Upload

-The user uploads a TXT or PDF document through the Laravel web interface.
+The user uploads a TXT or PDF document through the web interface.

 ### 2. Text Extraction